hironorinakauchi/til/workflow/build-a-model.md

 For instance, making a decision tree model will follow something like this:
 1. read data
-2. create target object y
+2. check target object y
+2.5. clean data as needed Edited: 05052020
 3. create X
 4. split into validation and training data
 5. specify model